- Medicine | MBBS (5 Years), Full time

 - Assessment of Student Selected Components, (SSCs,) are assessed individually on a simple grading system, which build into a portfolio covering many aspects of medicine.
 They must be successfully completed at the end of each year in order to progress to the next year and can help inform the award of merit in other parts of the programme.

 We have a highly developed network for pastoral and academic support.

 This network is a vital resource for medical students, who take much of the responsibility for their own learning during their challenging courses.
 At every stage you will receive support from staff who are experienced in helping and advising students.

 For detailed information about the support we offer visit our student support web page.

-Students may visit some or all of the following hospitals:
+Students may visit some or all of these hospitals during their clinical years:

 - St Bartholomew's Hospital, West Smithfield, London